Can anybody be dismissed forthwith... when the service agreement mentions Termination with 3 months' notice.

 Dear Mr. Rajiv,

-I am in full agreement to what Mr. Divekar has mentioned.
-However, I would like to add a point, the clauses of termination of services also need to be referred from the Service Terms & Conditions issued to the individual along with the Offer/Joining Letter.
+I am in full agreement with what Mr. Divekar has mentioned.
+However, I would like to add a point - the clauses of termination of services also need to be referred to from the Service Terms & Conditions issued to the individual along with the Offer/Joining Letter.

 Thanks & Regards,